Militree/Militree_EnhancedProductGallery/README.md

 - Use a Flexslider based image slider for product images on the PDP
 - When viewing a configurable swatch, the slider collection will repopulate with all the children product's images when the corresponding color swatch is selected.
 - Supports Magento's elevateZoom
-- For accessability, tabbing to the image and pressing enter will let the use move the zoom lens with the keyboard.
+- For accessibility, tabbing to the image and pressing enter will let the user move the zoom lens with the keyboard.
 Pressing escape will return the fuctionality to flexlider.

 Note: There are currently no thumbnails.
 This ia a TODO.